nrichers/slideover/README.md

 - Slides over the presentation from the right or bottom
 - Optional auto-collapse after 5 seconds
 - Mobile responsive
-- Supports basic text styling (bold, italic)
+- Provides basic text styling
-- Smooth animations and transitions
+- Works with other extensions, like Tachyons

 ## Installation

-You can install this extension using the following command:
+Install the extension with:

 ```bash
 quarto add nrichers/slideover